22BCSIOT636/array-and-link-list-anubhavvsharma/README.md

 - MongoDB (for local development)

 Instructions to use:
-backend- npm start
+BACKEND- npm start
-frontend- npm run dev
+FRONTEND- npm run dev